 Step 5: Incorporate AI and ML anomaly detection

-Automation has become a dominant trend in the cloud services market as more organisations seek to eliminate (or streamline) manual processes.
-Advanced anomaly detection and AIOps allows organisations to respond to emergencies before they happen, reducing disruption and unplanned downtime.
+Automation has become a dominant trend in the cloud services market as more organizations seek to eliminate (or streamline) manual processes.
+Advanced anomaly detection and AIOps allows organizations to respond to emergencies before they happen, reducing disruption and unplanned downtime.
 These predictive capabilities taken in conjunction with the service value focus of ITIL 4 provide a more holistic picture of IT-enabled service delivery and more oversight of key management workflows.

 Step 6: Develop a more automated service management lifecycle

-Even after an organisation has integrated cloud-based services, they still need to actively manage their resources and workloads to remain adaptable in the face of shifting market trends and ITSM needs.
+Even after an organization has integrated cloud-based services, they still need to actively manage their resources and workloads to remain adaptable in the face of shifting market trends and ITSM needs.
 Business services and applications aren’t static — they require constant monitoring and retooling to deliver the uninterrupted service employees and customers expect.
-Rather than leaving management activities to a third-party vendor, organisations should create a framework that can help them identify, define, manage and automate their IT services on their own.
+Rather than leaving management activities to a third-party vendor, organizations should create a framework that can help them identify, define, manage and automate their IT services on their own.

 With Unisys’ Digital Service Management solutions, you can streamline your cloud migration journey and remain adaptable in the years ahead.
-To learn more about our DSM offerings contact a representative today.